Sawadee Ka! - Thailand

 Thailand is located in Southeast Asia and shares borders with Myanmar (Burma) to the northwest, Laos to the northeast, Cambodia to the southeast, and Malaysia to the south.
 We have also combined our trips to Thailand with Vietnam, and it is easy to reach different destinations in Southeast Asia by flight and other means of transportation for those that want to explore this part of the world.

 The capital city of Thailand is Bangkok.
 It is the country's largest city and serves as its political, cultural, and economic center.
+Read our post about Bangkok to learn more about this fascinating city.

 The official language of Thailand is Thai.
 English is also widely spoken, especially in tourist areas.
 We have managed well to travel Thailand with using English and a few words in Thai.
 Sometimes we use Google Translate when necessary.